-I received a question the other day from a client of mine and I thought it might be a good topic here for your guys.
-He asked “with the bay being ahead of schedule this year, is the big trout pattern over already”?
+I received a question the other day from a client of mine and I thought that it might be a good topic here for your guys.
+He asked, “with the bay being ahead of schedule this year, is the big trout pattern over already?”
 It was a great question.
 As the bay warms, and as forage begins to enter the bay, early ahead of schedule, are the big trout going to leave the areas they inhabit?

-I turned to Matagorda’s Capt.
-Trey Prye for an answer.
+I turned to Matagorda’s Captain Trey Prye for an answer.
 Trey has been very consistent with these big fish and here is what he replied.
-“We’re finding these big trout love to stay shallow, it gives them a feeding advantage by narrowing the area that a baitfish can escape”.
+“We’re finding these big trout love to stay shallow, it gives them a feeding advantage by narrowing the area that a baitfish can escape.”